cgrabenstein/php-segfault-mre/README.md

 Clone the repository and run `make reproduce`.

-If successful, the final lines of the output should look like this:
+If successful, the output should look like this:

 ```
 docker run --rm -v /:/var/www php:8.2-cli /bin/sh -c "php /var/www/test.php"